farmstar/farmstar/README.md

 - High precision farming at the smallest possible cost.
 - Intuitive and simple as possible.
 - Versatile, work on anything with a screen.
-- Primarily developed for RasberyPi.
+- Primarily developed for RasberyPi, or other cheap hardware.
 - Ad-hoc peer-to-peer communication.
+- Swappable hardware, easily put in any machine.

 ### Design
 - Primarily written in python